jkroso/dom-event/docs/head.md

 # dom-event

-low level helper for creating dom event objects
+low level helper for creating DOM event objects.
+It abstracts away the goofiness of the DOM api and browser quirks.

 ## API